-Management is of the opinion that the Court will not deny bcIMC the ability to rely on its statutory crown immunity and has therefore not accrued any liability for tax.
-However, if the Court determines that GST/HST applies to bcIMC in respect of costs recovered by it from assets held in pooled investment portfolios, management estimates that the maximum cumulative GST/HST owing at \$16,000 or 2.0 basis points.
+Management is of the opinion that the Court will not deny bcIMC the ability to rely on its statutory crown immunity and that, as a consequence, ultimately no net GST/HST liability will arise.
+Consequently, management has not accrued any liability for such tax.
+However, if the Court determines that GST/HST applies to bcIMC in respect of costs recovered by it from assets held in pooled investment portfolios, management estimates that the maximum cumulative GST/HST owing at \$36 or 3.9 basis points (2015 - \$16 or 12.0 basis points).